-Gym integrates very nicely with physics engines in order to allow creating custom virtual environments.
+Gym integrates very nicely with physics engines, which allows researchers to create custom virtual environments for robotics tasks.
 One of the most used physics engine is MuJoCo (Multi-Joint dynamics with Contact).
 However, it requires a paid license, which can be an issue for some projects.
 That’s why in this post, I will focus on Pybullet, which is free.
-(MuJoCo has a faster performance though, according to one of their own paper…)
+(MuJoCo has a faster performance though, according to one of their own paper…).